The paper is published in INTED Proceedings 2022- ISBN: 978-84-09-37758-9.

 As university students’ journey through their studies, their minds are fixed on a common end goal, that of graduating with flying colours and landing their dream job.
 They aim for achieving the top grades and focus on their studies, assignments, and exams.
 In this journey, the students often overlook or underestimate the importance of developing some skills that employers may consider important for their jobs.
 In this paper, we present a prototype of a mobile application that stimulates university students to reflect upon their experiences and assess the skills they may develop that would help them towards their dream job.
 The mobile application is designed to support students to recognize employability skills, conduct a self-assessment of their skills, document their skills in terms of the experiences that contributed to the development of the skills and to provide learning resources for improving skills.
 This work is conducted within the EU ERASMUS+ program.

 The educational journey of every student in the university is initiated with the ambition to achieve the best possible role in the field of their interest, which not only become their ultimate goal and what we call a “dream job”.
 To accomplish this target, students plan their academic journey so that they can achieve the best possible grades in academic assessments, to exhibit their knowledge and expertise within their field.
-The academic journey of students not only furnishes them with domain knowledge of the field but also different academic tasks like presentations, projects, workshops, group work etc also aims to equip students with another set of skills known as employability skills among employers.
+The academic journey of students not only furnish them with domain knowledge of the field but different academic tasks like presentations, projects, workshops, group work etc. also aim to equip students with another set of skills that are known as employability skills among employers.
 However, in the limelight of gaining domain-specific skills, the employability skills either remain unacknowledged or underdeveloped.
-It is seldomly realized that the lack of these employability skills sometimes becomes a barrier for students to achieve their dream job, despite being good at domain-specific skills.
+It is seldomly realized that the lack of these employability skills sometimes become a barrier for students to achieve their dream job, despite being good at domain-specific skills.

 This project is supported by the ERASMUS+ program.